helios-h2020/h.core-TrustManager/README.md

 ## How to use the module ##

 To start the Trust Manager, it is necessary to instantiate a `TrustManager` object, by calling the constructor method, and then call the `startModule()` method.
 The manager will automatically instantiate all the threads related to the active contexts.
+To get the trust value computed between the user and one of its alters, the method `getTrust` must be called on the `TrustManager` object.
+The arguments required by the function should be retrieved from the same Contextual Ego Network instance passed to the constructor of the `TrustManager` object.

+## Inside the Trust module ##

 The following methods are invoked automatically by the Trust Manager whenever precise events take place in the Contextual Ego Network.
 Such methods are invoked automatically by some callbacks that are registered on the Contextual Ego Network.